 Whether you’re taking turmeric for brain health or to reduce inflammation, be aware that this natural compound is poorly absorbed.
 Select a supplement with enhanced bioavailability, preferably one that has been shown to cross the blood-brain barrier and is specifically formulated to support cognitive health.
 Take as directed.

 L-carnitine is also required for cellular energy production, and a supplemental form with noticeable effects on the brain is acetyl-L-carnitine (ALC).
 Studies have shown that ALC improves cognitive function in older people with mild memory loss, plus it reduces symptoms of depression and increases both physical and mental energy.

 Early research suggests ALC may also help slow progression and improve symptoms in patients with Alzheimer's.
 The suggested daily dose of ALC for general brain support is 250-500 mg.

 Ginseng is a botanical remedy with a long history of use by traditional healers to promote balance, calmness, and overall well-being.
 Numerous studies demonstrate the benefits of both Asian/Korean and American ginseng for brain health.
-In addition to modulating the stress response and boosting mood, American ginseng has also been shown to enhance attention and memory—and positive effects are reported in as little as one to three hours.
+In addition to modulating the stress response and boosting mood, American ginseng has also been shown to enhance attention and memory—including improving mental accuracy in as little as four hours.

 There are thousands of ginseng products on the market, so look for an extract—preferably of American ginseng—with a standardized percentage of ginsenosides (the active ingredient).
 Take as directed.